Ten Giant Warriors: Gotaimbara

 According to the Mahãvamsa (chapter 23, verse 49-54), Gotaimbara (ගෝඨයිම්බර), the seventh and youngest son of Mahanaga, was born in the village of Nitthulavitthika in the Giri region.
 Once, his brothers cleared the jungle for cultivation, but left a smaller area for Gota, who was short and lazy, to clear.
 Gota got angry with his brothers and cleared the whole jungle by uprooting some giant Imbara trees using his hands.
 Because of this incident, his family named him Gota of Imbara, which became Gotaimbara, and he was sent to the king of Lanka for royal service.

 Dagonna has been an area of Gotaimbera, one of the ten giants (ministers) of King Dutugamunu.
 Thus it gains a reputation in the history of the country.
 Devanandaramaya and the adjoining Devalaya, which is devoted to Gotaimbera, is said to be one of the places where Gotaimbera used to live, attending to agricultural activities.
 When he joined King Dutugamunu's army, he made a vow that when King Dutugamunu won the war, he would build a Buddhist temple.
 Later, fulfilling his vow, he constructed the Devanandaramaya temple, which means satisfaction of gods.
 According to folklore, Gotaimbera's native village is Godigamuwa, in the western province of Sri Lanka, at Divulapitiya electorate.
 But he lived in Dagonna, his mother's and wife's (Aepaa Devi's) native place.

+According to the Sūkara Pōtikā Kathā Vastuva, Lakuṇṭhaka Atimbaru (Gotaibara) married Sumanā, who later became an Arahant Therī.
+Following the defeat of Elara, Gotaibara engaged in a duel with Riṭigala Jayasēna, provoked by an inappropriate act committed by Jayasēna towards Gotaibara’s wife Sōnā—identified either as Sumanā herself or as a second wife.
+The duel resulted in Jayasēna’s death.
+This victory led to resentment against Gotaimbara within the political and military establishment.
+Consequently, he left the country and traveled to the Himalayas, where he himself attained arahantship.

+An inscription at Situlpavva mentions a cave associated with the chieftain Ayimara—believed to be Gotaibara—and his wife, the chieftainess Soṇā.